vito-royeca/Flag-Ceremony/Pods/Target Support Files/Pods-Flag CeremonyTests/Pods-Flag CeremonyTests-acknowledgements.markdown

   file, You can obtain one at http://mozilla.org/MPL/2.0/.

-If it is not possible or desirable to put the notice in a particular file, then You may include the notice in a location (such as a LICENSE file in a relevant directory) where a recipient would be likely to look for such a notice.
+If it is not possible or desirable to put the notice in a particular file, then You may include the notice in a location (such as a lICENSE file in a relevant directory) where a recipient would be likely to look for such a notice.